erszcz/msc-thesis/dfly-multiboot.md

 GPT (GUID Partition Table) is the new partitioning scheme used by UEFI.
-GPT is free of the MBR limitations such as number of primary partitions or their sizes still maintaining backwards compatibility with legacy systems understanding only MBR.
+GPT is free of the MBR limitations such as number of primary partitions or their sizes, still maintaining backwards compatibility with legacy systems which understand only MBR.
 The maximum number of partitions on a GPT partitioned volume is 128 with the maximum size of a partition (and the whole disk) of 8ZiB (2^70^ bytes).